EkkaratT/NPL_a7_Training-Distillation-vs-LoRA/README.md

 ## 🌍 Web Application

+a simple web application that classifies whether a given text input is toxic or hate speech.

 ### ✅ Features
 ✔️ **User Input Box** – Users can enter text for classification.
 ✔️ **Real-Time Prediction** – The model classifies input as toxic or non-toxic.